vvr-hub/playwright-bdd-example/README.md

 * Easy Test Environment Switching
 * Test Data Separation
 * Cross Browser (Compatibility) Testing - Chrome, Firefox, Safari
-* Tests are easy to read and understand, in (business-friendly) Give -> When -> Then format
+* Tests are easy to read and understand, in (business-friendly) Given -> When -> Then format
 * Tags help in easily specifying which tests to run - smoke, regression or for a specific feature
 * Randomisation (Example: creates employee with random details, selects random items in dropdowns, or from enums)
 * Avoids hardcoding, duplication, flakiness and sleeps